 Factoring of trade receivables

 Factoring of trade receivables is not specifically addressed in IAS 7.
-In my opinion, the presentation in the statement of cash flows depends on whether trade receivables subject to factoring are derecognised or not (derecognition is covered in IFRS 9).
-If they are derecognised, it means that in substance they have been paid and a cash inflow from operating activities should be reported.
+In my opinion, the presentation in the statement of cash flows depends on whether trade receivables subject to factoring are derecognised.
+If they are, it means that in substance they have been paid and a cash inflow from operating activities should be reported.

-If trade receivables are not derecognised, factoring is in substance a borrowing with trade receivables treated as security, hence a financial liability and cash receipt in financing activities.
+If trade receivables are not derecognised, factoring is in substance a borrowing with trade receivables treated as a collateral, hence a financial liability and cash receipt in financing activities.
 When a payment from a customer is received, a trade receivable is derecognised with an inflow in operating activities and a financial liability effectively repaid with a cash outflow in financing activities.
-This approach applies also to situations where the customer pays directly financial institution, in this case entities can say that the payment was collected on behalf of the entity.
+This approach applies also to situations where the customer pays directly to the financial institution (the factor), in this case entities can say that the payment was collected on behalf of the entity.

 Supply chain financing/reverse factoring

 Supply chain financing/reverse factoring arrangements pose similar presentation difficulties as factoring of trade receivables covered above.
-Again, the key question is whether the derecognition criteria in IFRS 9 are met (see derecognition criteria set out in IFRS 9).
+Again, the key question is whether the derecognition criteria set out in IFRS 9 are met.
 The discussion here on presentation in the cash flow statement mirrors the one presented above.

 Income tax payments are usually classified as operating activities, although IAS 7 permits otherwise if they can be specifically identified with financing and investing activities (IAS 7.35-36).
 Classification other than within operating activities is rare.

 VAT is not covered in IAS 7 and there are two approaches adopted in practice.
-It can be shown together with receipt/payment of the related receivable/ payable, or separately.
+VAT payments can be shown together with receipt/payment of the related receivable/ payable, or separately.

 Changes in ownership interests in subsidiaries and other businesses